delta-io/delta/docs/source/delta-clustering.md

 The following limitations exist:

 - In <Delta> 3.1, users needs to enable the feature flag `spark.databricks.delta.clusteredTable.enableClusteringTablePreview` to use liquid clustering.
 The following features are not supported in this preview:
-  - Incremental clustering
+  - Z-cube based incremental clustering
-  - ALTER TABLE ...
-CLUSTER BY
+  - `ALTER TABLE ...
+CLUSTER BY` to change clustering columns
-  - DESCRIBE DETAIL
+  - `DESCRIBE DETAIL` to inspect the current clustering columns
 - You can only specify columns with statistics collected for clustering keys.
 By default, the first 32 columns in a Delta table have statistics collected.
 - You can specify up to 4 columns as clustering keys.